 This course is an overview of game development.
 Students will analyze games and gameplay elements, examine genres and trends in games and formulate their own proposal for an original game.
 The course will also discuss the history of videogames, the current state of electronic gaming, as well as possible future developments.
-This course is a required course in the AS Computer Game Development and Design Option and an elective in the AAS degree.
 Open lab time required.
 Code 3 course fee.